awsome weird course

 Work in progress

 Pros: This course is a work in progress.
 Alot of thought is going into making it tough but fair.
 This review is more to let people know what is going on with and what is planned for the course.
-I am personally giving it 3 discs because I am involved with the course through village and the course designers.
-The designers are looking to make a tough but fair course.
-The majority of the hole's tee pads are in drastically different places to hopefully encourage the feel of 18 holes if played from both sets of tees.

 Cons: Young course, not very beat in.
-Still needs alot of work.

 Pros: Located in a small uncrowded park where the course won't interfere with other activities.
 They do an excellent job using the hillside and woods to make for a surprisingly challenging round.
 There were homemade wood signs by every tee with hole #, a hand drawn directional to the pin and shot shape needed and distance.
 There also were a number of next tee signs to guide you between holes as there are a few longer walks.
 Very nice brand new red powdercoated baskets that catch well.
 There is also a practice basket right before hole one which is always nice.
 Awesome variety for a nine holer, with great uphill and downhill bombs and left, straight and right turning shots.
 A very well rounded course in this regard.
 UPDATE: The course is now 18 holes.
 The back 9 has water in play on the majority of holes adding a way bigger risk factor. the holes new holes are just as challenging as the original layout.
 This course has so much potential.
 It's already probably just outside the top 10 in WI.
 But if they keep up the excellent improvements this is going to be a gem.

 Cons: The tee pads are rough.
 The ones on the hillside are not level and although it was dry when we went I would imagine they get very muddy after rain.
 The signs serve their purpose but i could see these getting stolen or broken which would make the course impossible to play if you were new to it.
 A few holes on the hillside have basically no real path to the basket, you just got to throw and hope it somehow gets through.
 I was confused as to where to start as there is no signs.
 When pulling into the parking lot you will see a basket to your right.
 This is the practice basket with hole 1 being just northeast of the practice basket throwing up the hill.